Tax Brackets Explained: How They Actually Work (2026)

 2026 Federal Tax Brackets: All Four Filing Statuses

 The IRS adjusts bracket thresholds annually for inflation using the Chained Consumer Price Index (C-CPI-U).
 The following are projected 2026 thresholds based on inflation trends.
-If TCJA provisions expire as scheduled, these rates and thresholds could change — see the section on TCJA sunset below.
+The One Big Beautiful Bill Act made TCJA individual rates permanent — see the section on TCJA rates below.

 Single